chrishokamp/constrained_decoding/README.md

 ### Running Experiments

 For PRIMT and Domain Adaptation experiments, the lexical constraints are stored in `*.json` files.
-The format is `[[[c1_t1, c1_t2], [c2_t1, c2_t2, c2_t3], ...], ...]`, i.e. each constraint is a list of tokens, and each segment has a list of constraints.
+The format is `[[[c1_t1, c1_t2], [c2_t1, c2_t2, c2_t3], ...], ...]`, -- each constraint is a list of tokens, and each segment has a list of constraints.
 The length of the outer list in the `*.json` should be the same as number of segments in the source data.
 If there are no constraints for a segment, there should be an empty list.